NYUDataBootcamp/website/content/outline.md

 ---
 ## Remaining topics will depend upon interest -- yours and ours.

 We have almost enough for another course.
 If there's something you'd particularly like to see, let us know.The plan is to mix data applications and tools in parallel.
-The topics are generally shorter than before.
+These topics are generally shorter than before.

 ---
 ## Topic 9.
 More Pandas: Cleaning